DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-04-22-flight-check.md

 > I feel like some actions need to be taken here.
 > – Career changer

-However, the guidance shown for the degree could have an adverse effect, particularly as there are few good options available if you don’t have the desired degree class:
+However, the guidance shown for the degree could have an adverse effect, particularly as there are few good options available if you do not have the desired degree class:

 > Looking at this, it seems to be highlighting areas where I’m lacking.
 I’m more likely to discount myself… it seems like ‘oh all these things that I don’t have’.
 So it might not be worth submitting the form.
 > – Educational worker